plfmoura/rent-rooms-API/README.md

 types of announcement to rent
-- type 1 to apartment
+- 1 to apartment
-- type 2 to house
+- 2 to house
--type 3 to hostel
+- 3 to hostel
--type 4 to hotel
+- 4 to hotel

 airbnb copy API